chloehuang2021/opsiq-ticket-triage/README.md

 # OpsIQ Ticket Triage

-A full-stack ticket management application built with Angular, Spring Boot, and PostgreSQL.
+A full-stack ticket management application with AI-powered ticket analysis, built using Angular, Spring Boot, and PostgreSQL.

 ## Features